Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State vs. Butler Predictions & Picks: Spread, Total - November 17

-Friday's contest features the Butler Bulldogs (3-0) and the Michigan State Spartans (1-2) squaring off at Jack Breslin Students Events Center (on November 17) at 6:30 PM.
-This matchup, according to our computer prediction, will result in a 72-68 victory for Butler, who is slightly favored based on our model.
+Friday's contest that pits the Butler Bulldogs (3-0) versus the Michigan State Spartans (1-2) at Jack Breslin Students Events Center is expected to be a tight matchup based on our computer prediction, which projects a final score of 72-69 in favor of Butler.
+Tipoff is at 6:30 PM ET on November 17.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!